Islands (The Band album): Critical reception

 Upon its release, reviews for Islands were mixed.
-In his review for Rolling Stone, Greil Marcus praised much of the album's second side, calling the title track as "slight and pretty" and highlighting Manuel's vocals on "Georgia on My Mind"; Marcus also named "Livin' in a Dream" as the album's best track.
-However, he disparaged the band's version of "Ain't That a Lot of Love" as "the stiffest excuse for R&B [he] ever want[s] to hear" despite what he felt were strong past live performances of the song by the group, while also stating that "too many of Robbie Robertson's tunes offer cracker-barrel banalities without the music that could redeem them — or disguise them."
-Later, the Rolling Stone Album Guide would refer to the album as a "barely listenable collection of outtakes".
+In his review for Rolling Stone, Greil Marcus praised much of the album's second side, calling the title track "slight and pretty" and highlighting Manuel's vocals on "Georgia on My Mind"; Marcus named "Livin' in a Dream" as the album's best track.
+He disparaged the band's version of "Ain't That a Lot of Love" as "the stiffest excuse for R&B [he] ever want[s] to hear" despite what he felt were strong past live performances of the song by the group, while also stating that "too many of Robbie Robertson's tunes offer cracker-barrel banalities without the music that could redeem them — or disguise them."
+The Rolling Stone Album Guide referred to the album as a "barely listenable collection of outtakes".
 Robert Christgau reviewed the album negatively, giving it a grade of C+ and calling it a "listless farewell to old habits".

 Conversely, Rosalind Russell of Record Mirror awarded the album five stars out of five, praising Robertson's "haunting" songwriting and vocals and stating the record was one in a "long line of perfect albums".
 Record World also gave the album a positive review, highlighting the title track, "Right as Rain", "Let the Night Fall", and "Georgia on My Mind" as "glistening performances", and declaring the album to be "as timeless as ever."
 Cashbox praised the album, stating the Band "manage[d] to sound fresh without losing their particular sound identity."
 The review highlighted the covers of "Ain't That a Lot of Love" and "Georgia on My Mind", and called the album as a whole "distinctive" and properly representative of the group.
+Palmer criticized the lyrics of "Street Walker" and "Let the Night Fall", declaring them to be "among [Robertson's] baldest efforts", but praised "Right as Rain" and "Knockin' Lost John", calling them "as touching and memorable as any [song] Robertson has written."
+He concluded that Islands is "not the Band's best album, but it is the real thing."